 Minerals processing

+In 2025, our Scope 3 emissions were 575.7 Mt CO2e (equity basis), approximately 18 times higher than our Scope 1 and 2 emissions.
+The majority of these emissions (95%) stem from customers processing our products, particularly iron ore (69%) and bauxite and alumina (23%).
+Emissions related to iron ore processing were 398.5 Mt CO2e in 2025, compared to 395.9 Mt CO2e in 2024.
+Emissions related to bauxite and alumina processing increased from 134 Mt CO2e in 2024 to 135.2 Mt CO2e in 2024, due to increased bauxite and alumina sales.
 Many of our customers have set public targets for their Scope 1 and 2 emissions (our Scope 3).
-About 55%1 of our steel-producing customers by direct iron ore sales volume have set public targets to reach net zero or carbon neutrality by 2050.
-Meanwhile, nearly 33%1 of our bauxite sales are to customers with net zero emissions targets, though only 11% of customers are aiming for net zero by 2050.
+About 54%1 of our steel-producing customers by direct iron ore sales volume have set public targets to reach net zero or carbon neutrality by 2050.
+Meanwhile, nearly 40%1 of our bauxite sales are to customers with net zero emissions targets, though only 22% of customers are aiming for net zero by 2050.

 Existing pathways